DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Use the Functionality of Built-In Plugins

-We need to determine when a value is changed and filter the grid based on the value.
-We store the `filterValue` property in state object of the `ToolbarFilterState` plugin.
-However, the UI element that affects this value is rendered by the `ToolbarFilter` plugin.
-How can we detect changes in one plugin and change the required value in the state object of another plugin?
-We need to use an [action](../../../core/docs/reference/action.md).
-Let's name it `changeToolbarFilterValue`.
+We need to detect changes in the select box value and filter the grid according to them.
+The `filterValue` property is stored in the state of the `ToolbarFilterState` plugin.
+However, the UI element that affects the `filterValue` is rendered by the `ToolbarFilter` plugin.

+To detect modifications in one plugin and change the state of another accordingly, we should use an [action](../../../core/docs/reference/action.md).
+We will name it `changeToolbarFilterValue`.

 *file toolbar-filter-state.js:*
 ```jsx